JeremyKulcsarDS/JeremyKulcsarDS/README.md

 # Hi there, I'm Jeremy Kulcsar 👋

 Currently based in Hong Kong, I'm an AI Engineer in the field of insurance and wealth management.
-I work mainly on Generative AI / LLMs and quantitative investment strategies.
+I work mainly on Generative AI / LLMs and portfolio construction strategies.
+Testing algo trading stuff on the side.

 ### Education
 - Bachelor's Degree of Applied Physics from Paris-Saclay University